surbhi498/Reinforcement_Learning_Resources/README.md

 DeepSeek (2024): GRPO Algorithm

-Tutorials & Tools
+🛠️ Tutorials & Tools

-HuggingFace TRL (Transformers + RLHF)
+HuggingFace TRL
  → PPO training with LLMs.

 Unsloth
- → GRPO implementation with fast/quantized training.
+ → GRPO implementation with efficient training.

 Explore DPO (Direct Preference Optimization) as a lighter alternative to PPO.

-Practice
+🧪 Practice

-Run PPO fine-tuning on a small model (like LLaMA-7B or Mistral-7B with HuggingFace TRL).
+Run PPO fine-tuning on LLaMA-7B / Mistral-7B with HuggingFace TRL.

 Switch to GRPO with Unsloth and compare PPO vs GRPO training.

-Month 4 → Efficiency (Quantization + MoE + Scaling Tricks)
+📅 Month 4 → Efficiency (Quantization + MoE + Scaling Tricks)

-🎯 Goal: Learn how big labs make LLMs fast & efficient.
+🎯 Goal: Learn how big labs make LLMs efficient.

-Quantization
+⚡ Quantization

 Papers: LLM.int8(), SmoothQuant.

 Try 4-bit & 8-bit quantization with Unsloth/QLoRA.

-Mixture of Experts (MoE)
+⚡ Mixture of Experts (MoE)

 Google Switch Transformer (2021).

 DeepSeek’s MoE scaling strategy.

-Practice
+🛠️ Practice

-Train/fine-tune with LoRA + Quantization.
+Fine-tune with LoRA + Quantization.

 Experiment with MoE routing in smaller models.

-🔹 After 4 Months → You’ll Be Able To:
+✅ After 4 Months You’ll Be Able To:

-✅ Explain & implement PPO, GRPO, and DPO.
+Explain & implement PPO, GRPO, and DPO.

-✅ Train/fine-tune LLMs with RLHF using HuggingFace TRL & Unsloth.
+Train/fine-tune LLMs with RLHF using HuggingFace TRL & Unsloth.

-✅ Use quantization & LoRA to run models on smaller hardware.
+Use quantization & LoRA to run models on smaller hardware.

-✅ Read cutting-edge research (like DeepSeek Zero, MoE, RLVR) without confusion.
+Read and understand cutting-edge research like DeepSeek Zero, MoE, RLVR.

-⚡ To make it really practical, I can prepare a starter project plan for you (e.g., “train a small GRPO agent on arithmetic reasoning with Unsloth”).
-That way, you’ll have a concrete milestone at the end.

-👉 Do you want me to prepare such a hands-on mini-project outline for Month 3–4, so you can actually build and test PPO vs GRPO on a small LLM?
+⚡ Next Step → Hands-On Mini Project

+💡 Example: Train a small GRPO agent on arithmetic reasoning with Unsloth, and compare its performance to PPO.
+This will serve as your final milestone project at the end of Month 4.

+🔥 Contributions welcome!
+If you have additional resources or hands-on notebooks for PPO/GRPO → submit a PR.